hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/introduction/equation/README.md

 #### Reduce Attention Conv:
 Usage is similar to reduce convolutional layer.
 However, this convolutional layer doesn't have any hyperparameter.

-The fundamental idea is to extract the most "meaningful" vector from the previous layer The algorithm is presented below, the schematic diagram is on the right below.
+The fundamental idea is to extract the most "meaningful" vector from the previous layer by the weighting sum.
+The algorithm is presented below, the schematic diagram is on the right below.